 1. TAG Heuer Aquaracer Solargraph – Best Luxury

-Despite debuting during LVMH Watch Week earlier this year, we got our first real look at TAG Heuer’s inaugural solar-powered Aquaracer at the famed Watches & Wonders event in April, and it didn’t disappoint.
+Despite debuting during LVMH Watch Week earlier this year, we got our first real look at the TAG Heuer inaugural solar-powered Aquaracer at the famed Watches & Wonders event in April, and it didn’t disappoint.
 It features a built-in solar module—aka Solargraph— and needs only two minutes under full sunlight to generate a full day’s performance from the TH50-00 movement.
 This one is made for the outdoors with the rugged design, DLC-coated steel case, and luminous markers to show for it.
 It will hit the market in October of this year (should everything go according to plan).

 Case size: 40mm

-: Caliber TH50-00
+Movement: Caliber TH50-00

 Price: USD$2,950